 - Topical antioxidants such as curcumin may facilitate repigmentation processes, yet their true contribution to repigmentation remains unproven.

 Light therapy, also known as phototherapy, is a traditional treatment for vitiligo.
-It is most commonly offered in one of these forms: sunlight (see explanation below), ultraviolet (UV) lamps and lasers.
+It is most commonly offered in one of these forms: sunlight, ultraviolet (UV) lamps and lasers.

 UV light is a part of sunlight that reaches the surface of Earth in abundance.
 It seemingly has two modes of action in helping to combat vitiligo: it has immunosuppressive action and it stimulates melanocyte production at the same time.

 - Narrowband UV (NB-UVB, or sometimes called by the wavelength of 311 nm) is considered to be the first-line of therapy for the treatment of moderate-to-severe vitiligo.
-You may encounter two types of NB-UVB lamps: a booth-like standing panels for whole body treatment, and hand-held or portable devices for local use (see photo).
-On average, patients experience 50 percent improvement after 48 treatments, two to three times a week.
+You may encounter two types of NB-UVB lamps: a booth-like standing panels for whole body treatment, and hand-held devices for home use.
+Patients need between 180 and 240 phototherapy sessions, two or three times a week, to achieve cosmetically acceptable results.
 The face and neck responds well to phototherapy, while the hands and feet respond poorly.

 - Although rarely, UV light therapy is sometimes used in combination with psoralens that sensitize your skin to sunlight - this is known as PUVA therapy.
 You may have psoralen as a pill or applied directly to your skin.
-Most patients will see up to 55% improvement in four to six months, but PUVA therapy has age and gender limitations.
-NB-UVB has gained prevalence over psoralen-based phototherapy and thus we will not review it here in any more detail.
+Most patients will see up to 55% improvement in four to six months, but PUVA therapy has safety, age and gender limitations.

 - Unlike the whole-body UVB therapy, the Excimer laser is used for targeted phototherapy, usually on the face.
 Dermatologists can tell within the first four weeks of treatment whether or not the therapy is working.
 The duration of treatment is two to six months, and the average rate of improvement is 70%.
 To maintain results, topical medications can be used following the treatment.